darkquasar/darkquasar.github.io/_posts/2018-03-02-THL03-WMIBackdoors.md

 Message=ActiveScriptEventConsumer provider started with result code 0x0.
 HostProcess = wmiprvse.exe; ProcessID = 972; ProviderPath = %SystemRoot%\system32\wbem\scrcons.exe
 {% endhighlight %}

 Let's commit that to memory for a second: **%SystemRoot%\system32\wbem\scrcons.exe**.
 What the event is telling us is the executable in charge of running our script.
-Ridding the Google brave horses I was able to obtain good answers from the Internet Elders: https://msdn.microsoft.com/en-us/library/aa940177(v=winembedded.5).aspx Here it says that these are the handlers for common event consumers:
+Riding the Google brave horses I was able to obtain good answers from the Internet Elders: https://msdn.microsoft.com/en-us/library/aa940177(v=winembedded.5).aspx Here it says that these are the handlers for common event consumers:

 {% highlight powershell%}
     Scrcons.exe.
 ActiveScriptEventConsumer